-Bergamot is one of my favorite oils.
+Bergamot is one of my favorite essential oils.
 It not only smells divine but lifts a heavy heart and brings in positive energy.
 I love to diffuse Bergamot during the dark grey winter days here in Pennsylvania.
 Its bright refreshing aroma really lifts the spirits!
 Citrus oils tend to be very affordable, but this one is a little costlier – and worth every penny!
-At the bottom of this post is a list of companies where I purchase this oil (and you know I’m highly selective about where I buy my oils).
-They all have their essential oils GC/MS tested and will give you the analysis upon request.

-Note: Don’t confuse this oil with the herb Bergamot, aka Bee Balm (Monarda didyma) (that is why we study plant names!)
+Note: Don’t confuse this oil with the herb Bergamot, aka Bee Balm (Monarda didyma) (that is why we study plant nomenclature).

 Geographical Source: Bergamot is grown almost exclusively in the southern tip of Italy.
 (Another reason I adore it).